Prognosis Consulting / Resources

 Hospice Compliance Guide

-Independent hospice operators — especially those operating under Palmetto JM HHH or in PPEO states
+Independent hospice operators — especially those under Palmetto JM HHH or in PPEO states

-The 2026 OIG Work Plan items most directly affecting independent hospice operators: GIP documentation and level-of-care appropriateness, aggregate cap exposure mechanics, election statement and Addendum compliance, HOPE implementation, and the PPEO prepayment review posture.
+GIP documentation, aggregate cap exposure mechanics, election statement and Addendum compliance, HOPE implementation, and the PPEO prepayment review posture.
 Written against 42 CFR Part 418 and Palmetto LCD L38655.

 • GIP — documentation requirements and length-of-stay audit risk